Learning management system: User feedback

-Synchronous and Asynchronous Learning
+Synchronous and asynchronous learning

-Students can either learn asynchronously (on demand, self-paced) through course content such as pre-recorded videos, PDF, SCORM (Sharable Content Object Reference Model) or they can undertake synchronous learning through mediums such as Webinars.
+Students can either learn asynchronously (on demand, self-paced) through course content such as pre-recorded videos, PDF, SCORM (Sharable Content Object Reference Model), discussion forums or they can undertake synchronous learning utilizing video conference communication, live discussions and chats.

-Learning Analytics
+Learning analytics

 Learning management systems will often incorporate dashboards to track student or user progress.
 They can then report on key items such as completion rates, attendance data and success likelihood.
 Utilising these metrics can help facilitators better understand gaps in user knowledge.

 Learning management industry

 In the relatively new LMS market, commercial providers for corporate applications and education range from new entrants to those that entered the market in 1990.
 In addition to commercial packages, many open-source solutions are available.

-In the U.S. higher education market as of spring 2021, the top three LMSs by a number of institutions were Canvas (38%), Blackboard (25%), and Moodle (15%).
+In the U.S. higher education market as of year end 2023, the top LMSs by a number of institutions were Instructure's Canvas (47%), D2L's Brightspace (19%), Anthology's Blackboard Learn (18%), and Moodle (11%).
 Worldwide, the picture was different, with Moodle having over 50% of the market share in Europe, Latin America, and Oceania.

 Many users of LMSs use an authoring tool to create content, which is then hosted on an LMS.
 In some cases, LMSs that do use a standard include a primitive authoring tool for basic content manipulation.
 More modern systems, in particular SaaS solutions have decided not to adopt a standard and have rich course authoring tools.
 There are several standards for creating and integrating complex content into an LMS, including AICC, SCORM, xAPI, and Learning Tools Interoperability.
 However, using SCORM or an alternative standardized course protocol is not always required and can be restrictive when used unnecessarily.

 Evaluation of LMSs is a complex task and significant research supports different forms of evaluation, including iterative processes where students' experiences and approaches to learning are evaluated.

 Advantages and disadvantages

+Both supporters and critics of LMSs recognize the importance of developing 21st century skills; however, the controversy lies in whether or not they are practical for both teachers and students.

+In one study, an LMS led to a reported higher computer self-efficacy, while participants reported being less satisfied with the learning process that is achieved in the LMS.
+A study among Indian students has suggested that a negative experience with an LMS can leave "the learner with a passive, un-engaging experience, leading to incomplete learning and low performance".